Merry Christmas

 Don’t Be Afraid to Be Simple and Use Familiar Recipes

 My point is, if Beethoven wasn’t afraid to write simple periods in ternary form, using simple harmony, then maybe as composers, we shouldn’t be afraid either.
 Don’t be afraid to follow Beethoven’s lead and use a “recipe” that you or others have used before.
 The worst that will happen is that you get better at making that recipe.
 No one even has to taste it but you!
-You never know when you are going to happen on something that you really like, and turn it into “Sonata No. 1.”
+You never know when you are going to happen on something that you really like, and turn it into your own “Sonata No. 1.”
+This is exactly what I did for my course on Composing in Sonata Form.

 I’m using the recipe metaphor as I teach my elementary music students to compose.
 It’s nice to see how you’re applying the same metaphor at a much more advanced level!